LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_activities.md

 ![Public baths in Hungary](images/places/public-bathhouses-gellert-budapest-hungary.png)

 > _The young high priestess of Port Nyanzaru's Temple of Sune, Kwayothé, is also a powerful and ambitious merchant prince.
-She controls the sale of alcohol, fruit, oil, and perfume: this gives her additional de facto power over most of Port Nyanzaru's taverns, restaurants, ceremonies, celebrations, and day-to-day life._
+She controls the sale of alcohol, fruit, oil, perfume, and dye: this gives her additional de facto power over most of Port Nyanzaru's taverns, restaurants, ceremonies, celebrations, and day-to-day life._
 >
 > ![Kwayothé](images/characters/Merchant_Prince_Kwayothé.jpg)